Skip to main content

 How to identify Vyvanse misuse in children or teenagers

 Children and teenagers are at risk of abusing prescription drugs because of their easy accessibility.
 A child may unknowingly take Vyvanse from a medication bottle left on the table.
 A child might also accidentally swallow a sibling’s ADHD medicine.
 For teenagers, it’s not uncommon to misuse Vyvanse while studying for an exam or for the purpose of getting high.
-It’s essential for parents to recognize the signs of possible Vyvanse misuse to prevent serious consequences like an overdose.
+It’s essential for parents to recognize the signs of possible Vyvanse misuse to prevent serious consequences like overdose.

 Children and teenagers who misuse ADHD stimulants may exhibit the following behaviors and symptoms: